bduke13/3D_graphics_engine/README.md

 The class to load and define an object's geometry in memory is located [here](/source_code/AppWindow.cpp) as the objectInfo class.

 The methods that handle mouse input are found [here](/source_code/InputSystem.cpp).

-The following project had been completed in the span of a weekend.
-It consists of everything from researching graphics rendering methods, to learning the necessary linear algebra techniques, to finally implementing a working 3D model of a shape whose geometry is defined by a CSV file.

 If I had more time to work on this project, I would add the following features:
 - Fix the shading/rendering artifacts.